ballerina-attic/ballerina-www/website/two-column-pages/docs/open-source.md

 ## Announcements Mailing List

 We have a low-traffic announcement list that we use to disseminate major news such as new releases.
 We encourage all Ballerina users and developers to be a part of this list.
+By submitting your email address here, you will receive emails with the latest news about Ballerina.

 <form class="cFormContainerOS">
 <label class="subscribeForm" id="subscribeFormLabelOS">Email Address</label>